NRCan/geo-deep-learning/README.md

 The **geo-deep-learning** project stems from an initiative at NRCan's [CCMEO](https://www.nrcan.gc.ca/earth-sciences/geomatics/10776).
 Its aim is to allow using Convolutional Neural Networks (CNN) with georeferenced datasets.

-In geo-deep-learning, the learning process comprises two broad stages: sampling and training, followed by inference, which makes use of a trained model to make new predictions on unseen imagery.
+In geo-deep-learning, the learning process comprises two broad stages: tiling and training, followed by inference, which makes use of a trained model to make new predictions on unseen imagery.

 ### Data [tiling](https://torchgeo.readthedocs.io/en/latest/user/glossary.html#term-tiling)
 The data preparation phase creates [chips](https://torchgeo.readthedocs.io/en/latest/user/glossary.html#term-chip) (or patches) that will be used for either training, validation or testing.
-The sampling step requires a csv as input with a list of rasters and labels to be used in the subsequent training phase.
+The tiling step requires a csv as input with a list of rasters and labels to be used in the subsequent training phase.
 See [dataset documentation](dataset#input-data).

 ### Training, along with validation and testing
 The training phase is where the neural network learns to use the data prepared in the previous phase to make all the predictions.